 Go to the pay plans page for annual pay plans.

-DHR conducted a Meet and Confer session on Monday, July 12 to explain the analysis process and methodology used in collecting information for the Total Compensation Survey.
-The Meet and Confer is for informational purposes only and attendance is not required.
-A recording of the presentation is below.
+DHR conducted a Meet and Confer session to explain the survey process and methodology used in collecting information for the Annual Compensation Report.
+The session will be conducted virtually via webinar.
+The Meet and Confer is held for informational purposes only and attendance is not required.